slackapi/java-slack-sdk/docs/content/guides/assistants.md

 When the user opens a new thread with your assistant, the [`assistant_thread_started`](https://api.slack.com/events/assistant_thread_started) event will be sent to your app.

 :::tip
 When a user opens an assistant thread while in a channel, the channel info is stored as the thread's `AssistantThreadContext` data.
-You can grab that info by using the `get_thread_context` utility, as subsequent user message event payloads won't include the channel info.
+You can grab that info by using the `context.getThreadContext()` utility, as subsequent user message event payloads won't include the channel info.
 :::

 ### Block Kit interactions in the assistant thread {#block-kit-interactions}